 Amphibians

-Amphibians are cold-blooded animals that are known for their ability to live both on land and in water.
-They lay eggs in water and go through a metamorphosis as they grow.
-Some of the most common amphibians include frogs, toads, and salamanders.
+Amphibians can live on land and in water.
+They lay eggs in water and go through metamorphosis.
+Common examples include frogs, toads, and salamanders.
+For this list, a typical amphibian example is a frog.

 Fish